GalaxySciTech/js-particles/README.md

 ### Contract Configuration

 1. **Environment Variables**:
-   - Set up a `.env` file based on `.env.sample` and provide a valid private key.
+   - Set up a `.env` file based on `.env.sample` and provide a valid wallet address.

 ## Prerequisites